 - Stretch mesh side pockets.

 I hope that this Osprey Kestrel 28 review has been useful to you.
 This is simply a wonderful pack.
 You have noticed I did not add any cons here, it is hard to find any really.
 The price is truly excellent for such a great backpack.
-My definite feeling about this pack I express through this:

 For updates about price please check the links.
 If you find this text useful, please share it with others.
 If you need a bigger pack from the same series, please check this Osprey Kestrel 32.